Ahnd6474/GPU/README.md

 - 3x3 convolution
 - bilinear resample

+The repository also ships:

+- a shared C runtime surface in `jakal_runtime`
+- a packaged-runtime CLI in `jakal_core_cli`
+- install/update/remove scripts and a hardware-setup launcher
+- Python ctypes helpers for simple diagnostics and manifest execution

-There are also built-in workload presets for:
+There are built-in workload presets for:

 - gaming-style upscaling and post-processing
 - vision-style inference